-January 10, 2007
+January 10, 2008

-For Phase 2 and 3 proposals.
+For Phase 2 and 3 proposals

-Proposers should allow sufficient time for all organizational approvals and for correction of errors in uploading the proposal in FastLane.
+Proposers should allow sufficient time for all organizational approvals and for correction of errors in uploading the proposal in FastLane or Grants.gov.
 No corrections to submitted proposals will be accepted after the deadline.
 Proposals received after the deadline will be returned without review.
-PROPOSALS THAT DO NOT MEET THE GPG REQUIREMENT FOR SEPARATELY AND EXPLICITLY ADDRESSING INTELLECTUAL MERIT AND BROADER IMPACTS IN THE PROJECT SUMMARY WILL BE RETURNED WITHOUT REVIEW.
-Proposals that do not comply with the formatting requirements (e.g., page limitation, font size, margin limits, and organizational structure) specified in the GPG will be returned without review.
+PROPOSALS THAT DO NOT MEET THE REQUIREMENT FOR SEPARATELY

+AND EXPLICITLY ADDRESSING INTELLECTUAL MERIT AND BROADER IMPACTS IN THE PROJECT SUMMARY WILL BE RETURNED WITHOUT REVIEW.
+Proposals that do not comply with the formatting requirements (e.g., page limitation, font size, margin limits, and organizational structure) specified in the GPG or NSF Grants.gov Application Guide will be returned without review.